Children’s immune thrombocytopenia (ITP) and platelet disorders centre

 Our children’s haematology clinics benefit from the support of a clinical nurse specialist and the paediatric haematology service as a whole, including a dedicated haematology day care unit and inpatient facilities if required.
 Children with other general haematological problems may also be investigated in the clinic.

-Patients with ITP may require treatment with a short course of steroids or intravenous (into the vein – IV) immunoglobulin if they have significant bleeding symptoms, but these are not usually required for patients coming to routine clinic appointments.
+Patients with ITP may require treatment with a short course of steroids or intravenous (IV) immunoglobulin if they have significant bleeding symptoms, but these are not usually required for patients coming to routine clinic appointments.

 For adolescent transition of children with ITP there is a clinic every three months in conjunction with Dr Nichola Cooper, Adult and Paediatric ITP specialist nurses, with additional multidisciplinary team input as required.
 Our service sees in excess of 80 children with ITP yearly.